This post may contain affiliate links. Please read our disclosure policy.

 - Start by creaming together softened butter and sugar for 4 minutes or until light and fluffy.
 Make sure to scrape the sides of the bowl and continue to mix to ensure even mixing.
 Add egg and vanilla.

 - Fold in flour, baking soda, and salt, just until mixed together.
-Add white chocolate and mini chocolate Cadbury eggs and lightly mix.
+Add milk chocolate or white chocolate chips and mini chocolate Cadbury eggs and lightly mix.
 This will allow to break up a few of the Cadbury eggs.
 You want to have some remain whole and intact and some of them can break apart a little.
 Set aside 1/3 of the bag to place on the cookies at the end.
-I used Ghirardelli melting wafers in this recipe but you can use any type of white chocolate chips or wafers…or omit it if you want to just focus on the chocolate.

 - If time is on your hand, wrap the cookie dough in Saran Wrap and place it in the refrigerator to chill.
 It is ideal to wait 24-48 hours but even 30 minutes can help.
 This helps to solidify the butter so the cookies don’t spread as much and it deepens the flavor of the dough.